myblockchainx/online_wallet_pro/CONTRIBUTING.md

 ### Thank you

-NEAR values all contributors to the projects in the ecosystem and invites public discussion on the tech and vision.
+CBASE values all contributors to the projects in the ecosystem and invites public discussion on the tech and vision.
 Please feel free to join the conversation using the links offered at [near.help](https://near.help).